DataDog/dd-trace-rb/docs/AutoInstrumentation.md

 # Auto Instrumentation

-`ddtrace` can automatically instrument all available libraries, without requiring the manual specification of each one.
+`ddtrace` can automatically instrument all available libraries, without requiring the manual setup of each one.

 ## Rails